opendocsg/slw-judgments-backfill/2015_SGHC_328/report.md

 _Deeds and Other Instruments_ – _Deed_ – _Avoidance_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 7 of 2016 was allowed by the Court of Appeal on 29 November 2016.
-See [2016] SGCA 66.]
+See <span class="citation">[2016] SGCA 66</span>.]

 24 December 2015 Judgment reserved.